audiowalkman/wm2/spec/spec.md

      On the other hand it gives a higher flexibility to think that we *could* pass the second stream of an audio channel to a different effect than the first stream of an audio channel (but I don't know if it ever helps in practice).
      Hint: Csound uses "chnset" and "chnget" to send/receive inputs/outputs between instruments.

+## (DSP) module definition

+1. A (DSP) module MUST be defined by using YAML.
+2. This makes the public API very clear: all parts which can be user defined MUST be written in yaml.
+Those yaml files MUST support the same format as long as possible and they shouldn't break.
+The python part on the other hand can change because it's not part of the public API.
+3. Some special module classes are excluded from (1).
+They are predefined and can't be changed by the user.

+Hint: yaml supports multiline strings, so we can write csound code within yaml.
+This sounds much better
+      than using external text files or python strings to write the csound code.
+Then this csound code can assume that there are some predefined variables as { aInput0, aInput1, kInput0, ... }, depending on the provided values to other arguments of the module definition (audio-input-count, ...).
+This csound code also needs to define specific variables as { aOutput0, aOutput1, ... }, otherwise the code is considered to be malicious and won't be executed.

 ## Cue